Petit Porcini

 Instructions

-• Roll the dough down, not too thin and put it in a 9 inch pie mold.
+• On a lightly flour surface, roll the dough down, and put it in a 9 inch pie mold or 3x9 rectangular mold.

 Ganache

-• Spread the ganache on the pie crust.
+• Pour the ganache on the pie crust.

 • Refrigerate 4 hours before serving.